harsharora08/RoastOrToast/README.md

 The models were saved and now they are ready to get tested on real prompts.

-Head over to [this Colab notebook](https://colab.research.google.com/drive/13rnnhbheW96ycWDNxZeq8oyF0cJKiuh5?usp=sharing) to test your own prompts!
+Head over to [this Streamlit page](https://roastortoast.streamlit.app/) to test your own prompts!